Michael-Burka/kittygram_final/README.md

 - Established automated testing and deployment pipelines.
 - Successfully deployed Kittygram on a remote server, replicating real-world deployment scenarios.

-## How to Explore Kittygram

-To experience the features of Kittygram, you're invited to:
-- Visit Kittygram Frontend at [https://kittygram13.ddns.net](https://kittygram13.ddns.net).
-Explore the photo-sharing functionalities, user interactions, and responsiveness of the site.

 ## Feedback and Contact

 This project was a learning journey, and feedback is essential for growth.
 If you have suggestions, inquiries, or just wish to discuss any aspect of this project: